Gibson/Miller Band: Biography

 Gibson/Miller Band was formed in 1990, when Doug Johnson, then-vice president of Epic Records, introduced Dave Gibson and Blue Miller to each other, thinking that the two artists would work well together as songwriters.
 Among Gibson's cuts were "If It Don't Come Easy" by Tanya Tucker, "Ships That Don't Come In" by Joe Diffie and "Queen of Memphis" by Confederate Railroad.
 Gibson and Miller soon assembled a band and recorded a demo tape, which they sent to Johnson.
 By 1992, the band was signed to Epic Records; their debut single, "Big Heart", was released at the end of the year.

 In 1993, the group's first album, titled Where There's Smoke, was released.
 Counting "Big Heart", the album produced five chart singles overall, including the No. 20 "High Rollin'", their highest-charting.
-The Gibson/Miller Band also received the Academy of Country Music's award for Top New Vocal Duo or Group, beating Blackhawk and Boy Howdy.
+The group also received the Academy of Country Music's award for Top New Vocal Duo or Group, beating Blackhawk and Boy Howdy.

 A second album, Red, White & Blue Collar, was released in 1994.
-Serving as its lead-off single was a cover of Waylon Jennings and Willie Nelson's "Mammas Don't Let Your Babies Grow Up to Be Cowboys"; Gibson/Miller Band's version was also featured in the soundtrack for the 1994 film The Cowboy Way.
-Red, White & Blue Collar was less successful than its predecessor, however, and the Gibson/Miller Band was dropped from Epic's roster that same year, shortly before disbanding.
+Serving as its lead-off single was a cover of Waylon Jennings and Willie Nelson's "Mammas Don't Let Your Babies Grow Up to Be Cowboys"; the Gibson/Miller Band's version was also featured in the soundtrack for the 1994 film The Cowboy Way.
+Red, White & Blue Collar was less successful than its predecessor, however, and the group was dropped from Epic's roster that same year, shortly before disbanding.
 Both Gibson and Miller continued to record solo, and as backing musicians for other artists.
 In 1997, Gibson married singer-songwriter Daisy Dern.
+Miller died of unknown causes on August 11, 2018, at age 66.